Philosophy of Social Change

 Tel: 01743 363010 Email: email@example.com

-We have begun our second year.
+We started in August 2015.
+Amazingly we are in our third year!
 We meet from 10 to 12 noon on the first and third Thursdays each month at the houses of members, mainly in central Shrewsbury.
 New members are welcome but we seek to ensure that we keep our numbers to 10 or fewer.

 We take philosophy to be the analysis and clarification of ideas.
 For the most part social change appears to happen without planning and is something to which everyone is subject, irrespective of choice.
 Possibly in every generation, reflective people express frustration that the social arrangements in which they find themselves lack fairness, rationality, freedom or meaning.
 Galvanizing change in a preferred direction may, to some people, seem too urgent for (time-wasting) clarification of ideas.
 Others might consider the reverse, that ideologues are liable to put lives at risk and in any event guarantee new tyranny.